 The quarrying of Belgian whetstones in the Ardennes is first mentioned in a Roman document.
 But the story of these natural honing stones goes further back than that.
 The approx. 480 million-year-old grey yellow sedimentary stones, originating from volcanic ash, are composed of very fine garnet crystals.
-During honing these are released and in combination with the water and abrasion debris make a honing paste.
-The garnets only remove fine shavings from the metal and ensure a good polish.
-Unique combination of speed and grain size.
+During sharpening these are released and in combination with the water and abrasion debris make a honing paste.
+The garnets only remove fine shavings from the metal and ensure a good material removal as well as a good polish.
+A worldwide unique combination of speed and grain size.

 Interesting fact: To produce 1 kg of sharpening stones approx. 1500 kg of cliff must be removed.
 The thin yellow slices are glued to a slate base and cut to size.
 Grit 6000-8000.